zava810/kibord/readme.md

 ```
 3. invoking niyu evdev, either by **sudo dpkg-reconfigure xkb-data**
 3.  or by deleting the xkm files in /var/lib/xkb and either logging out and back in or just switching to a new layout and back
+4. setxkbmap us # for us abc ; zi for skovz abc
 [xkblink1]: https://people.uleth.ca/~daniel.odonnell/blog/custom-keyboard-in-linuxx11